JonathanBowker/pseudonymisation-as-a-service/README.md

-# Pseudonymisation Techniques and Best Practices
+# Pseudonymisation as a Service
-## Advisory services on shaping technology according to data protection and privacy provisions
+## Advisory services for pseudonymisation techniques and best practiceson, and shaping technology according to data protection and privacy provisions.

 ### Taking a risk-based approach to pseudonymisation
 Pseudonymisation techniques have their own well understood and intrinsic properties but this does not render the choice of an appropriate technique a trivial task.
 We adopt a risk-based approach to assess the required protection level and consider relevant utility and scalability.